tvgame-dev345/YourHostScript/README.md

 ## 🚀 Quick Start

-Run the following command as **root** to execute the installer directly from GitHub:
+Run the following command as **root** to execute the installer directly from our installer:

 ```bash
 bash <(curl -s https://yourhostscript.tv-game.dev/)